tbr60702/Sensors-Final-Project/README.md

 # Sensors-Final-Project

-This contains my experimental and final codes for the project
+This contains my experimental and final code (pending more testing on an actual grill) for the project

 The goal of this project was to create a working prototype of a grill/smoker controller.
 It should do 5 things.